bdsinger/opts2struct/README.md

 See the [example.c](https://github.com/bdsinger/opts2struct/blob/master/example.c) file for an example.

-Run `make test` to run a set of different command-line invocations, demontrating defaults, short names, and bool flags.
+Run `make test` to run a set of different command-line invocations, demonstrating defaults, short names, and bool flags.

 Limitations: